seoupark1/Stochastic-Control/README.md

 Because less torque was available during the initial phase, the saturated case reduced the tracking error more slowly than the unsaturated case.

 This was the main reason why I moved to constrained MPC.
-Simply clipping the LQR command might not satisfy the actuator limit in the beginning of the simulation depending on the initial tracking error and its output is not optimal.
-I wanted the controller to aware the torque constraint while calculating the control itself.
+LQR does not aware of the actuator limit, therefore its clipped actual control is not optimal.
+I wanted the controller to consider the torque constraint while calculating the control itself.

 ## Experiment 3 - Normal Case vs Extreme Case